Harry-Leslie/Harry-Leslie/README.md

 - 👋 Hi, I’m Harry Leslie
 - 👀 I’m interested in subjects like Mathematics, Chemistry, Physics and Computer Science
-- Studying for a Computer Science degree
+- Studying for a degree in Computer Science
 - Im also interested in Artifical Intelligence and Data Analysis
-- Would like to further my knowlegde of Time Series, Forier Analysis and AI predictions

 <!---
 Harry-Leslie/Harry-Leslie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.